Be a House Coordinator

 Spiritual Life

 While Romero House is rooted in Catholic social teaching, our community welcomes people of all faiths and backgrounds — or none.
 We are a community that welcomes faith and spirituality and members need to be open to and supportive of that.
+We have a couple of traditions around Easter that we ask for support from the team to make possible.
+We are happy to support other religious celebrations as requested.

 Accessibility and accommodations